Congo trains 3,000 new army recruits amid Rwanda tensions

 In Goma on Monday, North Kivu military spokesman Lt.
 Gen. Guillaume Djike Kaiko said more than 3,000 people had stepped forward to join the military's efforts against M23.

-Among them was Clarisse Mahamba, a 19-year-old who said she's been interested in the military since childhood and wanted to serve her country.
+Among them was Clarisse Mahamba, a 19-year-old who said she's been interested in the military since childhood.

 “I see that things are not going well in our country,” she told The Associated Press.
 “I saw the Rwandans coming to invade us because I was in Rumangabo.
-I saw how our soldiers were suffering, I fled and that’s why I have also joined the military service.”
+I saw how our soldiers were suffering, I fled and that’s why I have also joined the military.”

 Edison Butsira, 27, has a college degree in economics but said he wants to follow the example set by young Ukrainians who took up arms to defend their country.